What is asbestos?

 Environmental Protection Agency (EPA) views on asbestos

 Asbestos minerals come from metamorphic rocks.
 Significant deposits of asbestos are located in the western United States.
 However, the mountains of North and South Carolina also have extensive deposits of asbestos minerals.
 Some small deposits are found in the Smoky Mountains of East Tennessee.
 There is currently no production of asbestos in the United States.
-Most of the asbestos used here is imported from Canada.
+Most of the asbestos used here is imported from Canada and Brazil.

 It has been estimated that asbestos was once used in more than 3,000 different products.
-Asbestos can be found in vinyl flooring, patching compounds and textured paints, sprayed acoustic ceilings, acoustic ceiling tiles, stove insulation, furnace insulation, pipe insulation, wall and ceiling insulation, roofing shingles and siding, home appliances, fire-retardant clothing, vehicle brake pads, and cement pipe.
+Asbestos can be found in vinyl flooring, patching compounds and textured paints, sprayed acoustic ceilings, acoustic ceiling tiles, stove insulation, furnace insulation, pipe insulation, wall and ceiling insulation, roofing shingles and siding, home appliances, fire-retardant clothing, vehicle brake pads, cement pipe, and potting soil.

 Yes.
 Asbestos is still used today.
 Because of its unique physical properties, it remains an important component of many products.
 The major manufacturing uses in the United States are: asphaltic roofing compounds used on commercial buildings (61%), gaskets (19%), and friction products, such as brake shoes and clutches (13%).
 Most of these products are utilized on a commercial basis and are installed under conditions regulated by OSHA.
-Today, there are no asbestos- containing products manufactured specifically for use by the general public.
+Today, asbestos has been found in consumer products imported from other countries.
+There are also consumer products such as potting soil and home insultation that have the asbestos containing mineral, vermiculite.
+Asbestos-containing products are not manufactured in the U.S. specifically for use by the general public.

 It would depend upon the context of an individual’s contact with asbestos.